 These laws aren’t complicated.
 But they don’t exactly feel simple either.
 I think that’s because they pull from two opposing sides.
 And while that makes them not quite easy to fully embrace, it’s also what makes them so very powerful.
-If you’re hungry, if you want to achieve big things, but feel your impatience is sometimes hurting you in the process, this is for you.
+If you’re hungry, if you want to achieve big things, but feel your impatience is sometimes hurting you in the process, The Seven Spiritual Laws Of Success is for you.

 What else can you learn from the blinks?